BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Lima if I want to avoid the fog and enjoy the sunshine?
+When's the absolute best time to visit Lima if I want to experience its famous ceviche and coastal vibes without the crowds?

 How many days do you need in Lima, Peru?